Medically reviewed by Drugs.com. Last updated on May 27, 2023.

 What is this product used for?

-Chlorophyll is used by some people to absorb and reduce odors.
+Chlorophyll is found in green fruits and vegetables.
+It is also sold as a dietary supplement.
+It may help stop cell damage in the body.
+It is used by some people to absorb and reduce odors.
 Others may use it to help with hard stools.
+Chlorophyll cream applied to the skin may help improve acne and support healthy skin.

 What are the precautions when taking this product?